 Agree on an owner for each top-voted risk and/or opportunity.
 They don't have to execute the plan on their own, but they're charged with making sure the plan isn't just shelf-ware.

-Consider how the risks, opportunities, and plans you've just laid out effect the existing project plan.
+Consider how the risks, opportunities, and plans you've just laid out affect the existing project plan.
 Warning: this can be reeeeeeally uncomfortable.
 An hour ago, you felt the project was going along just fine.
 And now you've probably uncovered at least one risk that shifts the project's current status to "off-track".
 Instead of becoming overwhelmed, congratulate yourself on detecting a few landmines before you step on them.

 Ignoring inconvenient truths.
 Face them and get to work addressing them.
 Rest assured, bad news doesn't get better with time.